anntzer/redeal/README.md

 For some rare hand types, Deal and Redeal provide an alternative hand dealing
 technique: smartstacking.
-Smartstacking works for only one of the four seats, and can only take two sorts of constraints: a Shape object, and a bounds on the total value of a vector additive function (i.e. summed over the four suits).
+Smartstacking works for only one of the four seats, and can only take two sorts of constraints: a Shape object, and bounds on the total value of a vector additive function (i.e. summed over the four suits).
 For example, the following example finds hands where North is 4-4 in the major, has a short minor and 11-15HCP.